The Best Caribbean Cruise Destinations for Your Next Vacation

 Philipsburg, St. Maarten

-Great for: Shopping, architecture, beach time, fine French cuisine, watching planes take off
+Great for: Architecture, beach time, fine French cuisine, watching planes take off

 If you've only got six hours: Head to Maho Beach, just across the fence from Princess Juliana International Airport, where planes take off within mere yards of the sand.

-If you're perpetually confused by the alternative spellings for St. Maarten and St. Martin, there's a good reason.
-The island has both Dutch and French sides, each spelled accordingly.
-But that's what makes a stop here so unique: It's like a trip to Europe minus the nine-hour flight.
-Stroll the Dutch Colonial architecture near the port, then take a short ride over to the French side, which is like a tropical Saint-Tropez with top-notch restaurants.
-Beaches on both sides of the island might be small, but are stunningly gorgeous -- including the clothing-optional Orient Beach.
-And because the island has nonstop flights from The Continent, the shopping here is as good as you'll find anywhere in the Caribbean.
+If you're not sure whether to call it "Sint Maarten" or "Saint Martin," don't worry about it.
+The island actually has a Dutch side and a French side, each with its own spelling.
+That's what makes this such a unique place to visit; it's like a trip to Europe, but more tropical (and minus the lengthy flight).
+Stroll around the port to take in the Dutch Colonial architecture, then take a short ride over to the French side, which is like a tropical Saint-Tropez with top-notch restaurants.
+Beaches on both sides of the island might be small, but are pretty much all stunningly gorgeous—including the clothing-optional Orient Bay Beach.

-If you've only got six hours: Take the 45-minute ferry ride over to Nevis, where even if you're not hell-bent on seeing the birthplace of Alexander Hamilton, you can visit a ton of historic sites or relax on considerably less-crowded beaches.
+If you've only got six hours: Take the 45-minute ferry ride over to Nevis, where you can visit historical sites (including the birthplace of Alexander Hamilton) or relax on quieter beaches.
+Or, alternatively, hike through one of the island's multiple national parks.

-Broadway musical hysteria aside, St. Kitts and Nevis are two of the oldest settlements in the Eastern Caribbean.
-Add to that the sheer jungle wilderness and dormant volcanoes you can easily hike in an afternoon, and this is one of the most diverse cruise ports in the islands.
+With monkey-filled jungle wilderness, dormant volcanoes you can easily hike in an afternoon, and plenty of historical sites, this is one of the most diverse cruise ports in the islands.
 Touring Caribbean relics like the 350-year-old Romney Manor, the colonial town square, or the Brimstone Hill Fortress lets you experience what life must have been like here in the 1700s.
 If colonial-era imbibing is more your speed, the beach bars in Frigate Bay are a relaxing way to drink away your time on the island.
+And if you're more of an outdoorsy type, you can't skip the lush rainforest of Central Forest Reserve National Park, though those who would rather not walk can also catch island views from the St. Kitts Scenic Railway.

 Puerto Plata, Dominican Republic

-If you've only got six hours: Hit the Ocean World adventure park, where unlike typical depressing dolphin-and-whale parks, the marine mammals live happily ever after in a giant lagoon.
-You can also swim with dolphins or sharks, or enjoy the massive attached water park.
+If you've only got six hours: Hit the Ocean World adventure park, where marine mammals live happily and humanely in a giant lagoon.
+You can also swim with dolphins, sharks, and sea lions, or enjoy the massive attached water park.

-This lesser-known spot on the north coast of the Dominican Republic features a brand-new port at Amber Cove that just opened in 2015, with water slides, hilltop and in-water cabanas, and A-list shopping.
-But venture outside the port and you'll find a city that's not yet teeming with tourists, providing an authentic look at Dominican culture.
-There's also an entire museum devoted to amber (this is where the amber in Jurassic Park came from... fictionally, of course) and some of the most underrated beaches in the DR.
+This lesser-known spot on the north coast of the Dominican Republic features a port at Amber Cove, where you can find water slides, hilltop and in-water cabanas, and exceptional shopping, as well as a brand new port at Taíno Bay that just opened in 2021.
+But venture outside the ports and you'll find a city where you can experience Dominican culture and look at Victorian architecture.
+There's also an entire museum devoted to amber and some of the most underrated beaches in the DR.

 San Juan, Puerto Rico